HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

   *Worse, if Jane revisits the example.com home page, her subsequent requests will act like the first - the request must go across the country and the example.com server must rebuild the home page to send it back to her.*

   *So without any caching, the example.com server builds each request from scratch.
-That’s bad for the server because it’s more work.
+That's bad for the server because it's more work.
 Additionally, any communication between either Jane or Carlos and the example.com server requires data to travel across the country.
-All of this can add up to a slow experience that’s bad for both of them.*
+All of this can add up to a slow experience that's bad for both of them.*

   *However, with server caching, when Jane makes her first request the server builds the LA variant of the home page.
 It caches the data for reuse by all LA visitors.
-So when Carlos’s request gets to the example.com server, the server checks if it has the LA variant of the home page in its cache.
-Since that page is in cache as a result of Jane’s earlier request, the server saves time by returning the cached page.*
+So when Carlos's request gets to the example.com server, the server checks if it has the LA variant of the home page in its cache.
+Since that page is in cache as a result of Jane's earlier request, the server saves time by returning the cached page.*

-  *More importantly, with browser caching, when Jane’s browser receives the page from the server for the first request, it caches the page.
+  *More importantly, with browser caching, when Jane's browser receives the page from the server for the first request, it caches the page.
 All of her future requests for the example.com home page will be served instantly from her browser's cache, without a network request.
-The example.com server also benefits by not having to process or deal with Jane’s request.*
+The example.com server also benefits by not having to process or deal with Jane's request.*

   *Jane is happy.
 Carlos is happy.
 The example.com folks are happy.
 Everyone is happy.*